Mount Elbrus - South Route - Russia

 Not all about money

 Our prices are competitive and good value, and we offer quality, service, security and an ethical stance on tourism.
-We know that many people hate to arrive into a country and be surprised by hidden costs or essential trip elements not being included in the expedition fee so we offer a comprehensive expedition with no hidden fee's or kitties.
-All of your food, land travel, accommodation, sauna's, park fees, rattrack, staff fees are included.
+We know that many people hate to arrive into a country and be surprised by hidden costs or essential trip elements not being included in the expedition fee so we offer a comprehensive expedition with no hidden fees or kitties.
+All meals, land travel, accommodation, saunas, park fees, rattrack and staff salaries are included.
 The only thing you need to pay for on the ground is additional hard drinks or other items of a personal nature such as souvenirs or phone calls.

-Additionally our itinerary is long enough to give excellent acclimatisation and multiple summit attempts, less days are dangerous for a peak just short of 6000 metres (equivalent to Camp 1 on Mount Everest).
+Additionally our itinerary is long enough to give excellent acclimatisation and two summit days.
+Less days are dangerous for a peak just short of 6000 metres (equivalent to Camp 1 on Mount Everest).
 Reducing the number of days may make the price cheaper but the chances of summiting reduce to around 25% and it is potentially dangerous.

 Russia is full of red tape and only experienced companies that know the right people and have the right contacts and history in the region smoothly run expeditions in the region.
 We have years of experience and an excellent team to look after you so that you get the best out of your time in Russia.